 The completed models are actually considerably larger than fans would expect when compared to those in the TV show, but that said, they still do a very impressive job of capturing much of the detail very well.
-As I’ve said a number of times, specifically with the minfigures, it is sometimes difficult to accurately recreate certain things in LEGO and in this case the designers have made the decision to increase the scale in favour of a better design, sadly they still included stickers.
+As I’ve said a number of times, specifically with the minifigures, it is sometimes difficult to accurately recreate certain things in LEGO and in this case the designers have made the decision to increase the scale in favour of a better design, sadly they still included stickers.

-Both bikes also feature stud launchers, a staple of modern LEGO Star Wars sets, one on each side of the bikes – luckily they are olour co-ordinated so that there will be no squabbling over whose ammo is whose.
+Both bikes also feature stud launchers, a staple of modern LEGO Star Wars sets, one on each side of the bikes – luckily they are colour co-ordinated so that there will be no squabbling over whose ammo is whose.

 The important thing for those LEGO fans looking for play time is the strength of the finished product and these models are impressively strong and sturdy.
-While you may lose an extra detail piece or two if dropped on the floor, the bikes as a whole will remain in tact.
+While you may lose an extra detail piece or two if dropped on the floor, the bikes as a whole will remain intact.

 The Set Overall

-- Three minfigures included, two named characters
+- Three minifigures included, two named characters

 - The price, you get a good set for your money

 - The speeder design is impressive and yet easy to build

 - A few minor niggles with the minifigure design

 - The scale of the bikes is slightly off compared to the source material